-Scotland's Equity Toolkit: supporting recovery and accelerating progress is

-- An accessible, live resource that has been shaped by practitioners to support the refreshed mission of the Scottish Attainment Challenge with a particular focus on closing the poverty-related attainment gap - Information and links in one place signposting practitioners to what can be done and the conditions required for success throughout the learner journey - Material that can be used and adapted in a range of settings to ensure every child and young person has the same opportunity to succeed
+Scotland's Equity Toolkit: supporting recovery and accelerating progress (DRAFT) is a live resource, which is being shaped by practitioners, for practitioners to support the refreshed mission of the Scottish Attainment Challenge.
+It is an accessible resource, which provides information on what practitioners can do and the conditions required for success and sustainability by ensuring equity throughout the learner journey.
+The toolkit provides information that can be used and adapted in a range of settings to ensure every child and young person has the same opportunity to succeed, with a particular focus on closing the poverty-related attainment gap.